Mount Merbabu

 Mount Merbabu (Gunung Merbabu) is a dormant stratovolcano in Central Java province on the Indonesian island of Java.
 The name Merbabu could be loosely translated as 'Mountain of Ash' from the Javanese combined words; Meru means "mountain" and awu or abu means "ash".

-The active volcano Mount Merapi is directly adjacent on its south-east side, while the city of Salatiga is located on its northern foothills.
-A 1,500m high broad saddle lies between Merbabu and Merapi, the site of the village of Selo, Java and highly fertile farming land.
+The active volcano Mount Merapi is directly adjacent on its southeast side, while the city of Salatiga is located on its northern foothills.
+A 1,500m high broad saddle lies between Merbabu and Merapi, the site of the village of Selo, Java, and highly fertile farming land.

 There are two peaks; Syarif (3,119 m) and Kenteng Songo (3,145 m).
-Three U-shaped radial valleys extend from the Kenteng Songo summit in northwesterly, northeastly and southeastly directions.
+Three U-shaped radial valleys extend from the Kenteng Songo summit in northwesterly, northeasterly, and southeasterly directions.

 Two known moderate eruptions occurred in 1560 and 1797.
-The 1797 event was rated 2: Explosive, on the Volcanic Explosivity Index.
+The 1797 event was rated 2: Explosive, on the volcanic explosivity index.
 An unconfirmed eruption may have occurred in 1570.

 Geologically recent eruptions originated from a North Northwest-South Southeast fissure system that cut across the summit and fed the large-volume lava flows from Kopeng and Kajor craters on the northern and southern flanks, respectively.

-Merbabu can be climbed from several routes originating from the town of Kopeng on the north east sideside, and also from Selo on the southern side.
+Merbabu can be climbed from several routes originating from the town of Kopeng on the northeast side, and also from Selo on the southern side.
 A climb from Kopeng to Kenteng Songo takes between 8 and 10 hours.